Graphics

 • Students will start the curse refining their understanding of a range of art techniques and exploring new materials so that they have a confident skill level and knowledge to pull from when exploring their chosen themes.

-• In Year 12 students will undertake the Personal Investigation, this takes the form of one project.
+• In Year 12 students will undertake The Personal Investigation, this takes the form of one project.

 • Students can independently decide on their personal briefs for each project with support from the teaching staff.